okgourmet.com Home of Steve's Restaurant Reviews

 Chicken kabob and spinach pies

-Spinach Pies are not on the menu and not served as specials, but I found out they are often available if you ask for them.
+Spinach Pies are not on the menu, but I found out they are often available if you ask for them.
 The inside of the pie obviously has a spinach texture, but the seasoning makes it so that the spinach flavor is not as strong as it would be in a regular spinach dish.
 The dough is a perfect compliment to the spinach.

 Lamb dishes are available on weekends (Fri. and Sat.), but come only on large plates (and so far I have not ordered them).